mramshaw/Node-Linting-and-Testing/README.md

 ## Code Coverage Libraries

-Opinions differ on whether or not 100% coverage is a realistic or achievable goal, however this is a very useful statistic for measuring software quality and how it changes over time.
+Opinions differ on whether or not 100% coverage is a realistic or achievable goal, however code coverage is a very useful statistic for measuring software quality and how it changes over time.

 [My opinion is that anything less than 70% code coverage is unacceptable.
  I have talked with many colleagues, and standards may change depending